timorunge/ansible-sssd/README.md

 - Debian 9.4 (Stretch)
 - Debian 10 (Buster)
 - Ubuntu 16.04 (Xenial Xerus)
-- Ubuntu 17.10 (Artful Aardvark)
 - Ubuntu 18.04 (Bionic Beaver)
 - Ubuntu 18.10 (Cosmic Cuttlefish)

-Ansible 2.7.7 is installed on all containers and a [test playbook](tests/test.yml) is getting applied.
+Ansible 2.7.9 is installed on all containers and a [test playbook](tests/test.yml) is getting applied.

 For further details and additional checks take a look at the